 How can an Attorney Help with Calculating a Medical Malpractice Settlement in Florida

-A lot of what an attorney can do for a medical malpractice settlement depends on their experience with prior cases, similar facts and circumstances, the facts of a particular case.
+A lot of what an attorney can do for a medical malpractice settlement depends on their experience with prior cases, similar circumstances, and the facts of a particular case.
 Additionally, comparative negligence or whether the injury resulted in permanent injury or death could impact a settlement offer.
 It also comes down to the elements that the lawyer is trying to prove and how likely are they to do so.

 So, attorneys are looking at the whole picture, and the more boxes that can be checked off, the more money the case is probably worth.
-But again, it is looking at it from a global viewpoint, facts and circumstances and probably taking some emotion out of it to determine how valuable each case is.
+But again, it is looking at it from a global viewpoint, facts, and circumstances and probably taking some emotion out of it to determine how valuable each case is.
 For more questions about what goes into calculating a medical malpractice settlement in Florida, call our firm today.